mattmorgante/laravel-vegaroo/readme.md

+Mission: make it easier to go vegan

+Why: to improve the health of individual humans, the health of our planet, and the health of all other living things.

 /quiz
-Personalized Tips To Reduce Your Environmental Impact
+Personalized Tips To Reduce Your Environmental Impact 3 things you're doing well

-Vegaroo tools and resources to help people go vegan. could be a search engine for vegans - an authority, a place where people go to make decisions and get info

-Module:
-- help people for 1-4 weeks
-- 30 day program?

-- total score: on dashboard along with total servings for all time
-- demo mode? video? compelling post on reddit and nutrition facts

-Phase 2 = Expand Recipes
+3 things you could improve

-A. Expand Recipes
+Expand Recipes
 1. User has the ability to search and filter for recipes

-3. build a script to scrape external websites for websites
+3. build a script to scrape external websites for recipes
 - get pictures and details from bloggers
 - parse time, title, calories, etc into current db structure
-- to recipe add fields external (0 or 1), seo description,

-4. User can share a recipe

-5. user has the ability to create a recipe with bowl/salad generator the script can power an empire of relevant content, then just build community features on top of it Deadline = get 50 meals: Then you have an seo schedule vegan meals vegan recipes
+- to recipe add fields external (0 or 1), seo description a script can power an empire of relevant content, then just build community features on top of it Deadline = get 50 meals: Then you have an seo schedule vegan meals vegan recipes